 One of the best things to add to your USA bucket is a visit to one of the US National Parks.
 There are so many amazing National Parks to choose from, and some don’t get as much recognition as some of the more popular ones.

 If you ever plan a trip to the East Coast, make sure to visit Shenandoah National Park.
+It contsntaly ranks among best travel places USA.

 Located along the Blue Ridge Mountains of Virginia, Shenandoah National Park is a must-visit when planning a trip to the area.
+Speaking of Blue Ridge Parkway, it is also one of our favorite places to travel within the US for road trips.

 Shenandoah is less than a couple of hours from Washington DC and is the perfect mountain getaway.